srisi/Simple-Twitter-Scraper/readme.md

     Copy the Access Token and Access Token Secret from "Your Access Token"

 3. Fill in the following placeholder values at the top of simple_scraper.py with your keys:
-    CONSUMER_KEY, CONSUMER_SECRET, ACCESS_TOKEN, ACCESS_TOKEN_SECRET
+    <br>CONSUMER_KEY, CONSUMER_SECRET, ACCESS_TOKEN, ACCESS_TOKEN_SECRET
-    Note: each of these keys have to be strings, so you need to surround your keys with quotation marks e.g.
+    <br>Note: each of these keys have to be strings, so you need to surround your keys with quotation marks e.g.
-    CONSUMER_KEY = "OEitehociOGe069toeifDotea"
+    <br>CONSUMER_KEY = "OEitehociOGe069toeifDotea"

 ## Tutorial
 For a tutorial, look (and run) through the tutorial() function at the end of simple_scraper.py